If you’ve ever wanted to give rowing a try then this is for you.

 How to Join – Learn to Row

-This year the Learn to Row courses will be offered on Monday, Tuesday, Thursday and Friday evenings subject to numbers.
+This year the Learn to Row courses will be offered on Monday, Tuesday and Thursday evenings subject to numbers.
 Once you start the course you will need to attend on the same night each week.
-If you would like to join a course please contact the Learn to Row coordinator and coach Debbie at email@example.com .
+If you would like to join a course please contact the Learn to Row coordinator and coach Debbie at firstname.lastname@example.org .
 Debbie can provide more information and answer questions but do also read the Frequently Asked Questions below.

 Stage 1 (w/c): 8th April – 15th April, 22nd April (Easter Break) 29th April – 13th May